 Announcements

-- LGBTQ+ Staff/Faculty Hour – online the first Tuesday of the month @ noon.
+• LGBTQ+ Staff/Faculty Hour: Online the first Tuesday of the month at noon.

-- The Tuesday Talks supportive discussion series is hosted in the LGBTRC @ 245 Costo Hall at 5pm, with new topics every week.
+• Tuesday Talks: Join a supportive discussion series hosted in the LGBTRC at 245 Costo Hall at 5pm, with new topics every week.
 Share your thoughts or simply listen to other folks.

-- BlaqOUT Discussion Group meets every Wednesday in the LGBTRC @ 245 Costo Hall at 3pm (meeting room).
+• BlaqOUT Discussion Group meets every Thursday in the LGBTRC at 245 Costo Hall at 4pm (meeting room).
 The BlaqOUT Discussion Group is for same-gender-loving, lesbian, gay, bisexual, transgender, queer and/or questioning students who identity as Black/African American or of African descent.
 The group offers a space to come together and discuss community and life issues as well as shared experiences.

 UCR Land Acknowledgement